MarcioPorto/federated-phenotyping/project/patient-representation/README.md

 ```python
 model  =  pat_embed('../patient-representation/pretrained_cuis.npy')
 ```
 Now we are ready to begin training.
+To start, navigate to `project/patient-representation/` and do `python train.py`.
+Make sure to change `path` variable in `train.py` accordingly.
+To change hyper-parameters, look at `config.py`.